-To that end they'll be selling two of their key products - kimchi made to an old family recipe and Jangajji - Korean pickled vegetables, for which they're using local, seasonal vegetables and preserving them in traditional Korean stone pots.
+The plans are to keep the grocer going too.
+The restaurant will open in the evening and the shop remains a daytime endeavour.
+To that end they'll be selling some of their key products, including kimchi made to an old family recipe and Jangajji - Korean pickled vegetables, for which they're using local, seasonal vegetables and preserving them in traditional Korean stone pots.
 They both sound well worth a trip down to Bermondsey to stock up.

 More about Sollip

 Where is it?
 8 Melior St, Bermondsey, London SE1 3QP

 When does it open?
 29 August 2020 (soft launch 27-28 August).
 Open Tuesday - Saturday (shop by day, restaurant by night)

 Subscribe to be the first to get the news from Hot Dinners